bi-lab/deeplearning_tutorial/README.md

 # BI Lab Deep Learning Tutorial
-This repository consists of IPython notebooks of basics and advanced examples of deep learning tools such as Caffe, Tensorflow, Theano.
+This repository consists of IPython notebooks of basic and advanced examples of deep learning tools such as Caffe, Tensorflow and Theano.

+## MNIST data
+MNIST data is not ours.
+You can find the license info and the original data uploads here: http://yann.lecun.com/exdb/mnist/